neumino/rethinkdbdash/README.md

 - Connection

 If you do not wish to use rethinkdbdash connection pool, you can implement yours.
-The connections created with rethinkdbdash will emit a "release" event when they receive an error, an atom, or the end (or full) sequence.
+The connections created with rethinkdbdash emits a "release" event when they receive an error, an atom, or the end (or full) sequence.

 A connection can also emit a "timeout" event if the underlying connection times out.